-Candidates for admission will be expected to have an engineering degree from a program accredited by the Accreditation Board for Engineering and demonstrated equivalent.
-Technology, or Engineering degrees presented from foreign institutions will be evaluated individually.
+Candidates for admission will be expected to have an engineering degree from a program accredited by the Accreditation Board for Engineering and Technology, or demonstrated equivalent.
+Engineering degrees presented from foreign institutions will be evaluated individually.
 Candidates are required to complete four courses or a total of 12 credits for the certificate.
 Courses must be selected, with the advisor's approval, from the following: